sashmit/personalsite/content/notes/math/probablity.md

 - standard deviation: $$\sqrt{p q}$$

-Binomial.
-The number of successes in n repetitions of a Bernoulli trial with success probability
+**Binomial**: The number of successes in n repetitions of a Bernoulli trial with success probability

 - parameters : $$\quad n \in \mathbb{N}, p \in(0,1) \quad(q=1-p)$$
 - notation: $$\quad b(n, p)$$